Research

 Overview

-Much contemporary philosophy of mind takes either an introspectionist or empiricist approach.
-The former takes the deliverances of introspection as the core phenomena for philosophical theorizing, while the latter endeavors to reduce mental categories to kinds identified by the cognitive sciences.
+Contemporary philosophers of mind often take either an introspectionist or empiricist approach.
+For introspectionists, the mind as it appears introspectively is the core phenomenon for philosophical theorizing, while empiricists endeavor to reduce mental categories to kinds identified by the cognitive sciences.

 In my work, I start with the mental as it shows up in folk psychology, which is neither especially introspective, nor constrained to the kinds uncovered by the cognitive sciences.
 This approach was favored by P.F.
 Strawson, and other descriptive metaphysicians, but the project looks very different now, in light of the empirical work on social cognition over the last fifty years.